marrlab/DomainLab/docs/doc_benchmark.md

 respect/declare the following:
 - random hyperparameter sampling:
   - `sampling_seed` (int), `startseed` (int), `endseed` (int) must be defined outside the experiments
+  - `num_param_samples`: number of hyperparameters to be sampled (int, mandatory), must be defined outside the experiments
   - `distribution`: specifies the distribution used for sampling, must be specified for each hyperparameter, for available distributions see section below (mandatory)
+  - `step`: "step-size" (float) between samples.
+Only points being a multiple of the step-size apart can be sampled. `0` means that each real number can be sampled.
 - grid search hyperparameter sampling (`mode`:`grid`):
   - `num`: number of hyperparameters to be sampled (int) must be specified for each hyperparameter (mandatory)
   - `distribution`: specifies the distribution used for sampling, must be specified for each hyperparameter (for available distributions see section below)
-  - `step`: "step-size" (float) of the grid.
+  - `step`: "step-size" (float) of the grid points.
 Only points lying on the grid can be sampled. `0` means that each real number represents a grid point and thus, can be sampled.

 ### Hyperparameter sampling
 The benchmark offers the option to randomly sample hyperparameters from different distributions.
 An example can be found in [demo_hyperparameter_sampling.yml](https://github.com/marrlab/DomainLab/blob/master/examples/yaml/demo_hyperparameter_sampling.yml).
 We offer two sampling techniques, random hyperparameter sampling and grid search.
-The default sampling mode is the random hyperparameter sampling.
+The default sampling mode is random hyperparameter sampling.
 If grid search should be applied, the user must specify `mode`:`grid`.

 Each sampling technique offers the following distributions: